 The following abbreviations are used under the heading 'Legal category' in entries in the Compendium.

-A "veterinary prescription" is defined by EU law as "any prescription for a veterinary medicinal product issued by a professional person qualified to do so in accordance with applicable national law".
+A "veterinary prescription" is currently defined by EU law as "any prescription for a veterinary medicinal product issued by a professional person qualified to do so in accordance with applicable national law".
 The word "veterinary" takes its normal meaning "of or for animals".
 In the UK there are two classes of medicines available only on veterinary prescription, POM-V and POM-VPS, described above.
 Only in the case of POM-V medicines does that veterinary prescription have to be issued by a veterinary surgeon.

 The act of prescribing is taken to be the decision made by the prescriber as to which product should be supplied taking account of: